baxter07/django-ajax-views/docs/modules/client_api.rst

         the URL string. ``jsonData`` are the keyword arguments sent to the server as hidden parameters.

         If the view class has :func:`getUrlKwargs` and/or :func:`getJsonData` functions, the parameters they return (as dictionaries) will also be sent to the server.
-The function arguments will override keywords arguments from :func:`getUrlKwargs` and :func:`getJsonData`.
+The function arguments will override keyword arguments from :func:`getUrlKwargs` and :func:`getJsonData`.

         .. image:: /_static/request_view.svg